 Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation Existing residences to the east across the golf course are approximately 1,000 ft away from the project site.
 At this distance, noise levels would be reduced by 26 dBA when compared to the noise levels measured at 50 ft from the construction activity.
-Therefore, construction activity on the project site could potentially result in noise levels reaching 64 dBA L {max} at the residences located to the east of the project site.
+Therefore, construction activity on the project site could potentially result in noise levels reaching 64 dBA L{max} at the residences located to the east of the project site.
 Compliance with the construction hours specified in the City's Noise Ordinance would reduce the proposed project's construction noise impacts to a less than significant level.
 Threshold 4.10.5: For a project located within an airport land use No mitigation is required. plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, expose people residing or working in the project area to excessive noise levels.
 No Impact.
 No portion of the project site is located within an airport land use plan, or within 2 miles of a public airport or public use airport.
 Future development of the subject property would neither affect nor be affected by aircraft operations at such a facility that would generate noise in excess of regulatory standards.
 Therefore, the proposed project would result in no impacts with respect to the generation of excessive noise levels in the vicinity of a public airport, and no mitigation is required.
 Threshold 4.10.6: For a project within the vicinity of a private No mitigation is required.
-Less than Significant. airstrip, expose people residing or working in the project area to excessive noise levels.
-No Immed No mention of the musicate site is located in the visinity of a No impact.
+Less than Significant. airstrip, expose people residing or working in the project area to The manganese is required. excessive noise levels.
+No Impact.
 No portion of the project site is located in the vicinity of a private airstrip.
-Implementation of the proposed project on the site would would generate noise in excess of regulatory standards.
-Therefore, the would generate noise in excess of regulatory standards.
-Therefore, the proposed project would result in no impacts with respect to the no mitigation is required no mugauon is required.
+Implementation of the proposed project on the site would neither affect nor be affected by aircraft operations at such a facility that would generate noise in excess of regulatory standards.
+Therefore, the proposed project would result in no impacts with respect to the generation of excessive noise levels in the vicinity of a private strip, and no mitigation is required.